-Building a product is not a one night, one day or even one-week tasks.
-It requires focused efforts along with foolproof and flexible planning.
-For this planning part, there are tons of aspects that need to be taken care of.
-This planning around developing a new product or in fact a new feature to an existing product is commonly known as product roadmap.
+Building a product isn't a one night, one day, or even one-week task.
+It requires focused efforts along with foolproof, flexible planning and there are tons of logistics that need to be taken care of.
+This planning around developing a new product or feature is commonly known as product roadmap.

 If you're new to this process, you've come to the right place.
 In this post, we'll try to cover different approaches to building a successful roadmap and some of the most commonly used templates for the same.

 A product roadmap is a powerful tool that helps you paint a clear picture for all the stakeholders of how a product manager is planning to build a product, and to acquire a budget and strategy for developing it.
 It's a plan for how your product is going to meet a set of business objectives and the strategy for building it.

 An effective product roadmap includes answers to all the questions that might arise when developing a product.
 If not, then it should be flexible enough to adapt changes along the way to make the product a success.